 Under the Work Health and Safety Act 2011 (WHS Act) an officer is a person who makes, or participates in making, decisions that affect the whole, or a substantial part, of a business or undertaking of the Commonwealth.

-The representative work of each Senator or Member (including work done on their behalf) is an undertaking of the Commonwealth for the purposes of the WHS Act.
-In practice, this means that each Senator or Member will have the duties of an officer in respect of the undertaking that is their work.
+The representative work of each parliamentarian (including work done on their behalf) is an undertaking of the Commonwealth for the purposes of the WHS Act.
+In practice, this means that each parliamentarian will have the duties of an officer in respect of the undertaking that is their work.

 In some limited cases, MOP(S) Act employees may also have the duties of an officer.
 A WHS Officer, such as a Site Officer, First Aid Officer or Emergency Officer is unlikely to be an Officer for the purposes of the WHS Act, unless they participate in making decisions within their office in another capacity (for example, as a Chief of Staff).